12 Tips for a more Accessible Website

 - Audio files should have transcripts.

-- Color should not be the only visual means of conveying information or a change in information.
+- Colour should not be the only visual means of conveying information or a change in information.

 - The visual presentation of text and images should be high contrast and size adjustable.